Select your language

 This all-new gay and lesbian bar in East London is ready for you.

-At 512 Kingsland Rd, this bar is a neon dream that feels seductive, creative, and intimate all at the same time.
+At 512 Kingsland Rd, Village512 is a neon dream that feels seductive, creative, and intimate all at the same time.
 Head here for an after-party or make it the main event, and try some local brews or CBD-infused drinks while you’re at it.
 The bar turns into a nightclub with a late license until 6 a.m.

 You’re not going to want to miss Aphrodyki, the only Ancient Greek-themed party for lesbians, queer women, and trans and nonbinary babes in London.
 The event promises to feature the goddesses of RnB and Pop — say no more, we’re there.

-Rave reviews call Village512 a “great new addition to the queer LGBTQ+ scene” with an “intimate atmosphere” that makes people of all identities feel safe and respected.
+“Great new addition to the queer LGBTQ+ scene” with an “intimate atmosphere” that makes people of all identities feel safe and respected.

 Bring your gal pals to Lafayette